 - It was necessary to run the light to avoid an accident

 It’s important to gather as much evidence as you can.
 Take the photos mailed to you when you received the citation.
 Request for the photos if you live in a state where they must be requested.
 If your car was stolen and the thief ran the lights speeding, you must prove through photos or footage that it wasn’t you who operated the vehicle during the violation.

 If you have a dashcam, you can use that to provide evidence too.
 You can also use footage or testimony from an eyewitness.

 Additionally, it can be a ground for non-conviction if there were no signages that say photo enforcement was in place in the area.
 Again, check your local laws.

 How to Avoid a Red Light Ticket?

 Aside from obviously not running the light, you can check the locations of the cameras in your area.
-You can buy a radar detector with a red light and speed camera map database.
+Don’t confuse traffic camera with redlight camera though, as they are different from each other.
+You can view their differences on this traffic camera vs redlight camera comparison.
+You can also buy a radar detector with a red light and speed camera map database.
 There are also mobile apps that contain a red light and speeding camera map.
 You can download these regardless if you have an Android or iOs.
 Furthermore, there are tons of red light and speed cameras map you can explore and toggle navigation if you’re driving across states.